alanpich/tvImagePlus/docs/usage.md

 ## Snippet

-The Snippet gives you a second option to render the TV value.
+The snippet gives you a second option to render the TV value.
 With the template variable output, you are restricted to one output chunk per template variable, with the snippet you could be more flexiple use different output chunks.
 The following properties could be set in the snippet call: